layline-io/layline-doc/docs/03-assets/services/asset-service-jdbc.md

 ### Service Functions

-Services are accessed from other Assets via invoking _Functions_.
+Services are accessed from other Assets via invocations of _Functions_.
 This is where you define such functions.
 In the context of JDBC, a Service Function encapsulates any valid DML (data manipulation) or even DDL (data definition) statement.